A Guide To Adding Gratitude To Your Life

 Let me share an example where gratitude helped me to transition through a very emotional time for me.

-Witnessing my Dad in his last few weeks of his life was one of the hardest things I’ve had to do.
+Witnessing my Dad in the last few weeks of his life was one of the hardest things I’ve had to do.
 This was all new territory for me.
 My nervous system was on overdrive as I was doing my best to process what was happening right in front of me.

 During that time, I found multiple ways to be grateful.
 Each morning, I was able to take a walk outside, which helped to bring me back into my body, clear my mind, and take the edge off of the emotions if just for a little bit.
 I’ll be forever grateful to my husband for picking up food to help keep me nourished.
 The amazing nurses at the hospice house were there for me when I was unable to make sense of what was happening.